Where is Area Code 430?

 - Increasing need for wireless phone connections and broadband services

-According to the United States Census Bureau, much of the growth in Texas stems from business expansion and new residents moving into the state.
-Consequently, area code 430 continues to accommodate residential telephone numbers, business lines, and mobile devices.
-For comprehensive data on statewide population trends and statistics, the Texas State Data Center and related agencies compile relevant reports regularly.
+According to the United States Census Bureau, much of Texas's growth stems from business expansion and new residents moving into the state.
+Consequently, the number of subscribers using the 430 area code is constantly growing.

 Is the 430 Area Code Toll-Free?